devlaming/gnames/README.md

 100%|█████████████████████████████████| 1/1 [00:00<00:00,  6.44it/s]
-Highest diagonal element of GRM for founders = 1.056 SIMULATING 10 GENERATIONS 100%|███████████████████████████████| 10/10 [00:04<00:00,  2.49it/s]
+Highest diagonal element of GRM for founders = 1.056 SIMULATING 10 GENERATIONS 100%|███████████████████████████████| 10/10 [00:03<00:00,  2.52it/s]
 Highest diagonal element of GRM after 10 generations = 1.086 GENERATING OUTPUT
-Calculating and storing classical GWAS and within-family GWAS results based on offspring data last generation Writing PLINK binary files (genotypes.bed, .bim, .fam)
+Calculating and storing classical GWAS and within-family GWAS results based on offspring data last generation Writing PLINK binary files (genotypes.bed, .bim, .fam) Making GRM in GCTA binary format (genotypes.grm.bin, .grm.N.bin, .grm.id)
-Runtime: 4.632 seconds
+Runtime: 4.575 seconds
 ```

 This output shows `gnames` simulated a founder population comprising 1000 individuals and 10,000 SNPs.
-Subsequently, `gnames` simulated ten generations of offspring data under genetic nurture and assortative mating. `gnames` reported that the highest element of the diagonal of the GRM increased from 1.056 to 1.086 over the ten generations.
+Subsequently, `gnames` simulated ten generations of offspring data under genetic nurture and assortative mating. `gnames` reports that the highest element of the diagonal of the GRM increased from 1.056 to 1.086 over the ten generations.

 In addition, `gnames` performed a classical GWAS and a within-family GWAS based on the offspring data for the last generation.
 Results are exported to human-readable files: `results.GWAS.classical.txt` and `results.GWAS.within_family.txt`.

-Finally, `gnames` created a set of PLINK binary files: `genotypes.bed`, `genotypes.bim`, `genotypes.fam`.
+Moreover, `gnames` created a set of PLINK binary files: `genotypes.bed`, `genotypes.bim`, `genotypes.fam`.
 These PLINK binary files can readily be used for follow-up analyses using tools such as [PLINK](https://www.cog-genomics.org/plink/).

+Finally, `gnames` created a set of GRM files in GCTA binary format: `genotypes.grm.id`, `genotypes.grm.bin`, and `genotypes.grm.N.bin`.
+These files can readily be used for follow-up analyses using tools such as [MGREML](https://www.github.com/devlaming/mgreml) and [GCTA](https://yanglab.westlake.edu.cn/software/gcta/).

-The whole simulation, two GWASs, and export to PLINK binary files took less than five seconds.
+The whole simulation, two GWASs, and export to PLINK binary files and to GCTA binary GRM files took less than five seconds.

 ## Tutorial